LeasePlain.com

 Dispute body: Tribunal administratif du logement (TAL)

-Rent control: TAL sets annual rent increase guidelines; tenant can refuse increase
+Rent control: TAL formula-based revision; tenant can refuse any increase and force TAL arbitration

 Full Quebec guide